Trump lauds ouster of Syria’s al-Assad as ‘unfriendly takeover’ by Turkiye

 Staying on the Middle East, Trump also said he “had a very good talk” with Israeli Prime Minister Benjamin Netanyahu, saying they discussed efforts to negotiate the release of captives held in Gaza before he takes office.

-Those talks have long stalled with critics accusing Netanyahu of blocking progress under the current administration of US President Joe Biden.
+Those talks have long stalled, with critics accusing Netanyahu of blocking progress under the current administration of US President Joe Biden.

 “I gave warning that if these hostages aren’t home by that date, all hell’s going to break out,” Trump said, repeating an earlier threat he made on social media about releasing the Israeli captives in Gaza in return for a ceasefire.